imrehg/templogger/Readme.md

 * Automatic plotting at the end of the recording
 * Adjustable parameters (run with `-h` to check command line arguments)

+## Usage

+Run directly with `python2 templogger.py`, or generate stand-alone executive with `genexec.sh` (on Linux) or `genexec.bat` (on Windows) - the resulting file will be in the `dist` subdirectory.

+Get the command line options by running `--help`.
+Run the program without any arguments to start logging.
+Use `--onlyplot FILENAME` to plot results from an existing log.

 ## License

 The MIT License (MIT)